Have you every felt completely numb. So overwhelmed and yet somehow frozen in place, unable to process what’s happening?

 You deserve to foster soothing habits that de-stress you, feel-good activities that support your well-being. or just the little things that make you happy.

-Self care is a form of self love.
+Self-care is a form of self-love.
 And we already know that that’s a pretty big deal.

 I like to think that they go hand in hand.
-Self love inspires self care and vice versa.
+Self-love inspires self-care and vice versa.

 So whether it be long baths, good books, dry brushing, stir fries, clay face masks, writing, or anything else… dedicate some time for you.
+This also includes prioritizing doctors or dentist appointments and all those other little things that help us be well.

 And remember – Sometimes the best self-care is allowing yourself to rest and do nothing.
 Self-care should never stress you out, so don’t be hard on yourself if you’re having a particularly busy day and can’t make everything happen.
 Your routine should be flexible to your changing needs.